afborchert/bison-scripts/README.md

 # bison-scripts
-small utilities for bison-generated parsers
+small utilities for bison-generated parsers of Astl